 1) Campo de’ Fiori Market

 This square is also famous because on 17 February 1600, the philosopher and Dominican friar Giordano Bruno was burned here alive, accused of heresy by the Church for his revolutionary theories on the universe.
-A statue is placed in the center of the square in memory of the philosopher.
+A statue is placed in the centre of the square in memory of the philosopher.

 2) Ponte Sisto and Piazza Trilussa